Alex3k/lgtm_hrdr/README.md

 # Introduction
 This project uses GCP to deploy a K8s cluster and deploy GEM and Grafana within it and all the require components for that to work across two regions.
 With this, you can see GEM and GE working in a fully HA and DR resistant environment.
-This can be verified by deploying everything and then destroying a region and noticing that everything still works
+This can be verified by deploying everything and then destroying a region and noticing that everything still works.

-# This that still need to be worked on
-- GEM zone HA
-- Data reconsilation after a failure
+** You can only use this project if you work at Grafana Labs and have the ability to create licenses or you are working with Grafana Labs and can request a license **

+For each region this project will deploy spread
+- Grafana Enterprise Metrics (GEM) deployed across three zones
+- Grafana Enterprise (GE) deployed across three zones
-- Grafana Agent HA
+- Grafana Agent pushing metrics from the kubernetes cluster to both regions GEM (Dual write)

+# Resources created in GCP per region
+- Kubernetes cluster with 1 node in 3 zones
+- CloudSQL MySQL instance & user
-- Automating the GE global LB
+- Static IP for the AuthProxy
+- 3 GCS buckets for GEM
+- Static IP for Grafana

 # Configuration
+## Creating the GCP Service Account
+To run any of this within GCP, you will need to create a GCP service account which will be used throughout.
+I have only tested using "Editor" permissions due to limited time however the "Resources created in GCP per region" section above lists what is created.

 ## Setting up OIDC in Keycloak
 For this project, I am using Keycloak as my OIDC provider.
 You can spin up a free realm through Cloud IAM (https://www.cloud-iam.com/).
 Sadly the Terraform provider requires a paid version.
 A provider for Keycloak was chosen instead of hosting within this project is because this is purely focusing on managing our technologies over third parties.